swiftlang/swift-evolution/proposals/testing/NNNN-task-local-test-trait.md

   /// Constructs a trait that overrides a task local value for the duration of a test
   /// or suite.
   ///
+  /// - Parameters:
+  ///   - taskLocal: The task local to override.
+  ///   - value: The value to set.
+  ///
   /// ```swift
   /// @Suite(.taskLocal($myValue, 42))
   /// struct MyTests {